wojdyr/fityk/doc/script.rst

     the `ui_api.h`_ header.
 These functions are used in command line versions of fityk (``cfityk`` or its equivalent -- ``samples/cfityk.py``).

-    Examples of scripts in all the listed languages and in the `samples`_ directory.
+    Examples of scripts in all the listed languages are in the `samples`_ directory of the project.

 .. _fityk.h: https://github.com/wojdyr/fityk/blob/master/src/fityk.h
 .. _ui_api.h: https://github.com/wojdyr/fityk/blob/master/src/ui_api.h